-California Democrats Circle Up in Firing Squad at Raucous Party Convention
+At Raucous Party Convention, CA Dems Circle Up in Firing Squad

-SACRAMENTO (CN) – Promising a quick turnaround for Democrats despite Donald Trump’s election, California party leaders Friday night tried to build on their advantage in the nation’s largest state by appealing to skeptical progressives.

-With demonstrators lining the stairways above the improvised stage at the California Democratic Party Convention, National Committee Chairman Tom Perez and party brass kicked off their annual bash with anti-Trump speeches peppered with F-bombs and promises to fight the new administration at every turn.
+SACRAMENTO (CN) – With demonstrators lining the stairways above the improvised stage at the California Democratic Party Convention, National Committee Chairman Tom Perez and party brass kicked off their annual bash with fiery speeches peppered with F-bombs and promises to fight the new administration at every turn.

 “Donald Trump is the most dangerous president in American history,” shouted Perez, the first Latino to lead the Democratic Party.
 “Donald Trump has to go!”